 Backcountry Hunters & Anglers won’t sit still as our stream access heritage is eroded.
 BHA has launched a new campaign, Stream Access Now, to create awareness of existing stream access laws, fight those proposals that aim to limit stream access, and proactively work to expand stream access opportunities.

-Created by Congress more than 50 years ago, the Land and Water Conservation Fund is a bipartisan commitment to safeguarding our sporting heritage by conserving lands with high wildlife habitat value, important water resources that support healthy fisheries, and key access for recreational opportunities like hunting and fishing – activities that fuel a $646-billion annual outdoor recreation economy.
+Created by Congress over 50 years ago, the Land and Water Conservation Fund remains America’s most successful conservation program.
+Advancing a bipartisan commitment to safeguarding our sporting heritage, the LWCF conserves lands with quality wildlife habitat, secures water resources that support healthy fisheries and enhances public access to recreational opportunities like hunting and fishing that fuel a $887-billion outdoor recreation economy.

-For generations, sportsmen and women have depended on the public hunting and fishing access and quality fish and wildlife habitat provided by the LWCF.
-Now is the time to permanently reauthorize and fully fund this important program for the generations that follow ours.
+For generations, sportsmen and women have depended on the public hunting and fishing access and quality fish and wildlife habitat provided by LWCF.
+Now is the time to permanently reauthorize and dedicate funding to this important program for the generations that follow ours.